Chart Color Schemes

 Belair is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Belair's dwelling structures, as per the latest Census, consisted of 88.8% houses and 11.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Belair's dwelling structure, as per the latest Census, comprised 88.8% houses and 11.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Belair was at 44.6%, with mortgaged dwellings at 47.0% and rented ones at 8.4%.
-The median monthly mortgage repayment was $2,100, higher than Adelaide metro's average of $1,562.
-Median weekly rent in Belair was $376, compared to Adelaide metro's $320.
-Nationally, Belair's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Home ownership in Belair was at 44.6%, with the remainder being mortgaged (47.0%) or rented (8.4%).
+The median monthly mortgage repayment in Belair was $2,100, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Belair was $376, compared to Adelaide metro's $320.
+Nationally, Belair's median monthly mortgage repayments are higher at $2,100 versus the Australian average of $1,863, while rents are also higher at $376 compared to the national figure of $375.

 Frequently Asked Questions - Housing